-The language arts program at the middle school is designed to develop, reinforce, and refine essential skills in reading, writing, speaking, listening, and language in alignment with the New Jersey Student Learning Standards for English Language Arts & Literacy in History/Social Studies, Science, and Technical Subjects.
+The Language Arts program at the middle school is designed to develop, reinforce, and refine essential skills in reading, writing, speaking, listening, and language in alignment with the New Jersey Student Learning Standards for English Language Arts.
 The standards suggest that students who are college and career ready should demonstrate independence; build strong content knowledge; respond to the varying demands of audience, task, purpose and discipline; comprehend as well as critique; value evidence; use technology and digital media strategically and capably; and come to understand other perspectives and cultures.